JagatSahoo07/Automation_testing_for_begineers/README.md

 <mark>npx playwright test filename.spec.ts</mark>

-This will execute all the test files in the <mark>tests/</mark> directory.
+This will execute a particular file in the <mark>tests/</mark> directory.

 ## Examples